0xAvier/Sub/doc/general_architecture.md

 Note that `UIEngine` instances can be added to the `EventEngine` at anytime.
 Also note that several `UIEngine` instances can be connected simultaneously to the `EventEngine`.
-For instance, for one `GameEngine` and one `EventEngine` instance, we can have a local `UiEngine` which displays the game locally, and a remote `UIEngine` which handles a second view of the game on another computer.
+For instance, for one `GameEngine` and one `EventEngine` instance, we can have a local `UIEngine` which displays the game locally, and a remote `UIEngine` which handles a second view of the game on another computer.
 Remote uis are handled exactly in the same way we handle remote players.